BoltzExchange/boltz-backend/docs/api-v2.md

 Below are some examples covering the flow of a given swap type from beginning to end, using API v2 and its WebSocket.

-## Submarine Swap
+## Submarine Swap (Chain -> Lightning)

-Swap from the Bitcoin mainchain to Lightning.
+Example: Swap from the Bitcoin mainchain to Lightning.

 {% tabs %}
 {% tab title="Typescript" %}